rstudio/shinyuieditor/README.md

 ## Getting help

 If the UI is confusing, there's a tour mode that walks you through the various components of the Ui Editor.
 Simple click the button titled "Tour App" to enter the tour mode.
+Also check out the FAQs section (`vignette('faqs')`) and the "How To" article (`vignette('how-to')`).

 ## Trouble installing